#pathtozerocarbon, #sustainability

 2. Avoid leakage.
 Protecting a forest from clear-cut logging, for example, is not effective if a nearby parcel is clear cut in place of the one being protected.

 3. Maintain environmental integrity.
 Our environment should be, in general, no worse off than if the carbon negative activity did not take place.
-Clear cutting forests for mass timber does not maintain environmental integrity.
+Clear cutting forests for mass timber does not maintain environmental integrity, for example.

 5. Time-aligned.
-While this is not industry practice yet, we believe that carbon-negative activities should avoid or remove carbon at roughly the same time (within a decade or so) as the carbon emissions occur.
-Planting trees that sequester carbon over the next 100 years of growth should not be used to cover carbon emitted today.
+While this is not industry practice yet, we believe that carbon-negative activities should avoid or remove carbon at roughly the same time (within five yeas or so) as the carbon pollution occurs.
+Planting trees that sequester carbon over the next 100 years of growth should not be used to cover carbon pollution released today.

 Most of the carbon offset options that LMN reviewed as part of researching this article did not meet many of the above criteria.

-So how are the above criteria reflected in frameworks for carbon emissions reductions?
+So how are the above criteria reflected in frameworks for carbon pollution reductions?
 The Oxford Principles for Net-Zero Aligned Carbon Offsetting is a primary resource for principles and categorization that applied to any carbon reduction.
-All negative carbon emissions strategies should begin with their first principle: Prioritize reducing your own emissions before considering offsets.
+All negative carbon pollution strategies should begin with their first principle: Prioritize reducing your own pollution, including Scope 3 pollution, before considering offsets.

-The Oxford Taxonomy of Carbon Offsets helps differentiate among activities that claim to result in negative numbers, including good questions to find activities that lead to a more likely reduction in atmospheric carbon.
+The Oxford taxonomy of carbon offsets helps differentiate among activities that claim to result in negative numbers, including good questions to ask when looking for activities that lead to a reduction in atmospheric greenhouse gases.

-Carbon Avoidance includes a nearly limitless range of creative reductions.
+Emissions Reduction / Carbon Avoidance include a nearly limitless range of creative reductions.
 Baselines are challenging for avoidance measures and require thoughtful, critical questions from those who consider purchasing them.
-Common examples of carbon avoidance offsets:

 • Renewable energy can displace dirty energy, taking credit for carbon reductions, see the section below on this subject.